-In addition to the formation of the Metropolitan Building Company, neighbors collaborated on other important business ventures directly affecting Puget Sound's history.
+Neighbors also collaborated on other important business ventures directly affecting Puget Sound's history.
 In some cases these ventures existed before the partners moved to the street, but their close residential proximity allowed them to make decisions and operate their companies more effectively.
 In other cases, companies were formed only after future business partners became neighbors.
-Here are some examples.
-Chester F. White was vice-president of the Metropolitan Bank.
-His direct neighbor, Charles H. Cobb, was a director and stockholder, as was Elbridge A. Stuart.
-Andrew Weber and Edward P. Ederer were co-founders of the Weber & Ederer Manufacturing Company, and then the Seattle Net & Twine Manufacturing Company.
+Examples include Chester F. White was vice-president of the Metropolitan Bank.
+His direct neighbor, Charles H. Cobb, was a director and stockholder, as was Elbridge A. Stuart another neighbor.
+Residents Andrew Weber and Edward P. Ederer were co-founders of the Weber & Ederer Manufacturing Company, and then the Seattle Net & Twine Manufacturing Company.
 David E. Skinner lived next door to his son-in-law, William Edris.
 Skinner was president of Skinner & Eddy Corporation, while Edris was vice-president.
 James A. Moore and Robert A. Tripple both worked at the Moore Investment Company.
 David Whitcomb and James A. Moore were executives together at the Arcade Building & Realty Corporation.
-Later, after Whitcomb became president, Moore took a less active role in that company, but Arcade Building & Realty and the Moore Investment Company worked so closely on the construction of some buildings that contemporary sources differ on whom was the primary builder.
+Later, after Whitcomb became president, Moore took a less active role in that company, but Arcade Building & Realty and the Moore Investment Company worked so closely on the construction of some buildings that contemporary sources differ on whom was the primary developer.
 David Whitcomb was also an officer in James A. Moore's ill-fated Western Steel Corporation.